anthonymayer/sublime-text-utils/README.md

 Current commands
   - Copy file path from root of current sublime project.
   - Copy [Testify](https://github.com/Yelp/Testify) command for the current file(based on the root path).
+  - Copy import statement for current file("from dotted.file.name.from.root import ")